KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting

 \subsection{Framework}

 In order to take into account the correlation between traffic information and external factors when predicting traffic flows, we first construct a specially designed knowledge graph, then use a knowledge graph representation learning model to derive embeddings encoded with knowledge of correlations.
 Later, to incorporate the backbone spatial-temporal graph convolution network with knowledge, the embeddings and traffic features are fused by the KF-Cell before feeding into the spatial-temporal graph convolution network.
 By this means, the knowledge-driven spatial-temporal graph convolutional network (KST-GCN) is able to capture the spatial-temporal features of traffic in addition to the knowledge structures and semantic relations between traffic information and attributes.
 The workflow of the KST-GCN is shown in Figure \ref{fig1}.

-The traffic forecasting problem can be considered as learning the function $f$ to calculate the traffic characteristics of a future period given the traffic network topology $A$, the feature matrix $X$, and the city knowledge graph $CKG$:
+To sum up, the traffic forecasting problem can be considered as learning the function $f$ to calculate the traffic characteristics of a future period given the traffic network topology $A$, the feature matrix $X$, and the traffic knowledge graph $CKG$:

-where $A$ is the adjacency matrix of a road network, the value of the entry $a_{ij}$ in $A$ is set to 1 if the corresponding road section $i$ and road section $j$ are connected and 0 means that they are not connected.
-Feature matrix $X$ represents the inherent properties of each node in the urban road network, and we choose the traffic speed as the inherent property to be predicted in this paper, i.e., the speed of the traffic on the $ith$ road section at moment $t$.
+where $A$ is the adjacency matrix of a road network, the value of the entry $a_{ij}$ in $A$ is set to 1 if the corresponding road section $i$ and road section $j$ are connected and 0 otherwise. $X$ represents the features of each node in the urban road network, and we choose the traffic speed as the node feature in this paper.
 For more details on city knowledge graph $CKG$, refer to Sections\ref{KR} and \ref{KG}.